BrockMCarlson/BMC_AdaptdcosFigures/README.md

   - exampleKLS_condCompare

 ## Usage:
-Please access the accompanying Wiki Page for re-producing any set of figures.
+Please access the accompanying Docs FILE_setup page for re-producing any set of figures.
+These contain the required direcotires and code repos to be accessed in the case of returning to a figure at a later date.
 ### For KiloSort
 1. Batch – download ns6 files
 1. Batch – process KLS sorts with correct kiloconfig files